 - This is an important ratio as it measures the Plan's ability to provide the benefits earned to date.
 It is also used to determine the actions to be taken by the Board under the Plan's Funding Policy, such as granting indexing.
-This ratio compares the fair market value of the Plan's assets, plus the present value of excess contributions over the next 15 years, to the Plan's liabilities at January 1st of every year. - As at January 1, 2020, the Plan's open group funded ratio was 131.7%.
+This ratio compares the fair market value of the Plan's assets, plus the present value of excess contributions over the next 15 years, to the Plan's liabilities at January 1st of every year. - As at January 1, 2021, the Plan's open group funded ratio is 130.4% as compared to 131.7% in 2020.
+The decline in the ratio can be attributed to a reduction in the actuarial discount rate from 4.75% to 4.50% to better reflect lower expected long-term financial market returns.

-A more complete summary of the report is provided in Appendix E (see page 29).
+A more complete summary of the report is provided in Appendix D (see page 60).
 For a copy of the full report, visit vestcor.org/nbpspp.